 Don’t start checking out on me because you’re overwhelmed.
-If you know me at all, you know that I always have an awesome workbook for you to put all of this into action.
+If you know me at all, you know that I always have for you to put all of this into action.

 Go ahead and get that right here so you can fill it out while you’re reading through this.

 We don’t learn for the sake of learning around here… We learn for the sake of doing, so go get the workbook!

 Let’s dive right in.

 First things first, let’s talk about your vision.

 No, I don’t mean if you have like 20/20 vision… We’re talking about your idea of the perfect world.